spatie/laravel-permission/docs/advanced-usage/seeding.md

 Or it can be done directly in a seeder class, as shown below.

+## Database Cache Store

+TIP: If you have `CACHE_STORE=database` set in your `.env`, remember that [you must install Laravel's cache tables via a migration before performing any cache operations](https://laravel.com/docs/cache#prerequisites-database).
+If you fail to install those migrations, you'll run into errors like `Call to a member function perform() on null` when the cache store attempts to purge or update the cache.
+This package does strategic cache resets in various places, so may trigger that error if your app's cache dependencies aren't set up.

 ## Roles/Permissions Seeder

 Here is a sample seeder, which first clears the cache, creates permissions and then assigns permissions to roles (the order of these steps is intentional):